muppet9010/Factorio-JD-Plays/README.md

 A race by 2 teams to hunt down a massive hostile australian spider and kill it on a parallel frontier style map.
 Full details found here including RCON commands: [PDF document](https://github.com/muppet9010/Factorio-JD-Plays/tree/master/modes/jd-spider-race/JD-Plays & Mukkie Spider Hunt.pdf)
-Significant code contributions by AndrewReds.
+Initial code contributions by AndrewReds.
 Expects the mod: JD Goes Boom.

 NOTE: this specific mod version (20.2.5) is for play testing and has a reduced Spider.
 It differs from the PDF document in JD's exact requested manner; starting only 1.5k tiles from spawn, having only 10% health, being 10% the size of normal boss spider (small biter sized).
 Indirect changes to accommodate the above are: retreating at each 50% of new health (2nd retreat would be its death), retreating only 500 tiles, only roaming 250 +/- on the X axis, spider will only chase 1k tiles to avoid running in to spawn.
 The spider has the same movement speed and AI, so should be ok, but this is a known risk as not extensively tested like this.